PranabSantra45/Minimal-Inventory/README.md

 This project is built not just as a tool, but as a **mission** — to empower local shopkeepers with digital inventory capabilities who otherwise depend on notebooks or memory.

 > "Purpose is what turns a tool into a mission."
+> "To turn the local society into the Digital system."
-> — Inspired by a mentor's words 🧠
+> — Inspired by real life problems

 ---

 ## 🧠 What I Learned

+- Firebase for Authentication
+- Firebase clode storage for NoSQL database
+- Vibing the Backend
 - Firebase integration for CRUD and real-time updates
+- Deployment
 - OTP-based login using phone number (with fallback to email)
 - Theme toggling (dark/light mode)
 - Managing UI state in complex forms
 - Structuring scalable frontend for SaaS apps
 - Responsive design with Tailwind and minimal components
+- Working and Connecting of SaaS platforms
 ---

 ## 🗺️ Roadmap